JoshuaKGoldberg/TypeStat/README.md

 #### `include`

 Glob patterns of file names to include.
-You can either specify these as arguments to the CLI and/or through your TypeStat configuration file.
+You can specify these as arguments to the CLI and/or through your TypeStat configuration file.
-CLI icludes will replace any configuration file includes.
+CLI includes will replace any configuration file includes.

 ```shell
 typestat ./src/**/*.ts